CuBoulder/Documentation/docs/Operations/google_custom_search_engine.md.md

 - update value of the variable "$conf["google_cse_cx"]" to the Search engine ID you copied earlier.
 - add, commit, and push the code back up to master (on Pantheon)

+## Final step

+The site owner, or one of us, needs to log into the site and make sure the search functionality is set to search this site.

+go to -> admin/settings/search/search-settings on the site and make the desired settings and then save them.

 ## That is it

 The site should get search results as soon as google finishes indexing the site.
 These results will contain adds until the mcappaccess@colorado.edu user is verified.